Keeping patients informed

 The Committee of Advertising Practice can advise whether your advert complies with the CAP code.

-This guidance was correct at publication 10/01/2020.
-It is intended as general guidance for members only.
+This page was correct at publication on 19/04/2021.
+Any guidance is intended as general guidance for members only.
 If you are a member and need specific advice relating to your own circumstances, please contact one of our advisers.